 - Male cat neuter $30

 - Flea/Intestinal Worms (round & hookworms/Ear Mite Treatment (Revolution) $20

 Registration is first come, first served.
 Arrive early, especially if registering a female cat.
 For each clinic date, we sign-up approximately 20 males and 15 females, with 3 additional females as standby’s.
 On the day of surgery, please bring cat in clean, secure, carrier (not soft sided) lined with newspaper.

 If your cat recently had kittens: The mother’s milk must be dried up before surgery.
 Kittens should nurse for 8 weeks.
 Afterwards, the mother and kittens MUST be separated and it will take at least 2 weeks for them to dry up.
 If the kittens occasionally nurse, they keep the milk stimulated and the mother won’t dry up.
 Milk isn’t sterile and if the vet would cut into a milk gland it could cause an infection.

 Ohio Pet Fund

 Support pets by buying an Ohio Pet License Plate.
 They’re vehicle registration tags that raise funds for education, spay and neuter of pets for low-income families, and for dogs and cats adopted from qualifying agencies.
-The Pet Orphanage was awarded grants from this fund in 2009, 2011 an 2012.
+The Pet Orphanage was awarded grants from this fund in 2009, 2011, 2012 and 2015.
 And they’re offering some new super cute tags!
 Check them out at petsohio.com.